cs-uh-2012-spring26/cs-uh-2012-software-engineering-groupproject-group-a/reports/redesign.md

 **Task 4**

-- TODO: check CI pipeline
+- CI pipeline works as before, does not need to be changed.

 **Task 5**